You probably are here because you want to improve the website you already have, or you’re trying to figure out what you

-If you have done a good job of taking them through the customer journey in a positive way, you should have a pretty high conversion rate.
+If you have done a good job of taking your prospect through the buyer’s journey in a positive way, you should have a pretty high conversion rate.
 There are ways you can track your conversions and figure out what about your page is converting your leads the most or make changes as necessary to improve your percentages.

 If your CTA is strong and you have converted them while they were on your site, you should have no trouble getting sales as a result of your efforts.